CORE-cer/CORE/docs/developers/README.md

 ## Folder Distribution

-This project is separated into three folders: core_client, core_server, core_streamer.
+This project is separated into three folders: core_client, core_server, and core_streamer.
 The client deals with everything that has to do with non-streaming interactions with the server, and the streamer simply sends streams to the server.
-These three folders share datastructures that are in "shared", and these datastructures are serialized to pass from the client to the server, or viceversa or the streamer to the server.
+These three folders share data structures that are in "shared", and these data structures are serialized to pass from the client to the server, or viceversa or the streamer to the server.

-All unit tests are stored inside the unit_tests/ folder, following the location of the file that will be tested.
+All unit tests are stored inside the unit_tests/folder, following the location of the file that will be tested.

-## Internal Server Code
+# Internal Server Code

-### General Data flow: (Crucial)
+## General Data flow (Crucial)

-1. A User sends, through the core_client, a query as a string.
+To understand the general data flow, we recommend to first read the description of CORE system presented in ["CORE: a Complex Event Recognition Engine"](https://www.vldb.org/pvldb/vol15/p1951-riveros.pdf).
+Several notions (like CEQL, LogicalCEA, CEA, DetCEA) are defined and explained there.
+The data flow of CORE is the following.

+1. A user sends a query as a string through the core_client.
 For example:

     ```
     "SELECT * FROM S\n"